apoloval/mcp/README.md

 If you don't know how to use a console have a look to the thousand of tutorials available on the Internet and come back later.

+In you have installed from binaries, take into account that.

+* In Windows platform, you will find an app launcher named `MCP Console`.
+This is just a Windows shell with the apprpriate `%PATH%` definition to find the `mcp` program.
+Run this launcher and test it by typing `mcp --help`.
+* In Mac OS X, the installer will put `mcp` command in `/usr/local/bin`.
+In a typicall installation, this directory should be listed in `PATH` environment variable, so `mcp` can be executed in your terminal.
+Please open `Terminal` and type `mcp --help` to check it works.

-Its a good idea to place `mcp` executable (`mcp.exe` in Windows platform) somewhere in your hard drive and include that directory in your `PATH` environment variable.
+If you have installed from sources, you are responsible to put `mcp` program somewhere in your hard drive and (suggestion) include that directory in your `PATH` environment variable.
 If you do so you will be able to execute `mcp` easily.

-Before anything else, please execute `mcp --help` to familiarize yourself with the command options.
+As mentioned above, executing `mcp --help` will let you to know if `mcp` is working fine.
+But it also presents you the information needed to familiarize yourself with the command options.

 ```shell
 $ mcp --help